YashaBlendeer/VisualNovelGallery/README.md

 # Visual Novel Gallery

-A visual novel directory where people can add their novels to your browser for everyone, as well as rate other people's novels.
+A visual novel directory where people can add their novels and share them with everyone, as well as rate other people's novels.

 ## Features

-- Implementing a scene editor for a visual novel
+- A scene editor for a visual novel

 - Scrolling through the scenes of the novel in the browser itself

-- Publication of the novels themselves
+- Publication of the novels

-- Sorting novels by a large number of likes or comments
+- List of the novels

-- Like, comment, add to the "Watch later" list
+- Sorting novels by likes or comments

-- List of novellas
+- Like, comment and adding novels to the "Watch later" list

 May be expanded.

 ## Tech Stack

-**Client:** React,  Bootstrap, SCSS
+**Client:** React, Bootstrap, SCSS, JS, HTML

-**Server:** ECMAScript, (TypeScript?), Node, Express, MongoDB
+**Server:** Node.JS, Express, MongoDB

 May be expanded.